This article is part of a series on (European) innovation and capabilities.

 Bert: Yeah, it kills motivation.
 And the lesson is also clear, the lesson you get from that is, I’m going to innovate elsewhere.
 Because these people don’t appreciate what I do.

 So the ecosystem that we have is that the innovation, a lot of it happens in these small places.
 And once they show that it looks like it could be successful, they get acquired, and they disappear down Amazon, or, Google or Apple or whatever.
-And there and they’re very often it goes to die.
+And there very often it goes to die.
 Which is not even the worst result for an Apple because if they’ve managed to remove this promising technology from the market, even if they didn’t benefit from it, at least no one else is going to benefit from it.

 Thomas: Yeah, but reducing competition is not really a game that helps the world I would say.